dewenni/ESP_Buderus_KM271/README.md

 ### Option 2
 An even smarter and cheaper option, is the DIY Interface that was build by **Daniel Glasner**.
 Big thanks for his engagement in this Topic!
-You can find more information here: *[https://the78mole.de](https://the78mole.de/reverse-engineering-the-buderus-km217/)* And you can order this here: https://www.tindie.com/products/24664/
+You can find more information here: *[https://the78mole.de](https://the78mole.de/reverse-engineering-the-buderus-km217/)* You can order it here: https://www.tindie.com/products/24664/

 In this case you only need this DIY interface and nothing more.
 It includes the RS232/TTL Adapter and also an ESP32.